tonyputi/runitonce/README.md

 ## Installation

 1. Type `make build` to build the docker image
-2. Type `make start` to start the docker containers
+2. Type `make start` to start the docker containers and wait few seconds to let containers proper start
-3. Type `make init` to initialize the application container (only the first time is requried)
+3. Type `make init` to initialize the application container (only the first time is required)

 The `make init` command will lunch `composer install` and `php artisan migrate refresh --seed`